Dutch customs and etiquette

 The Dutch have a code of etiquette which governs social behaviour and is considered important.
 Because of the international position of the Netherlands, many books have been written on the subject.
 Some customs may not be true in all regions and they are never absolute.
-In addition to those specific to the Dutch, many general points of European etiquette apply to the Dutch as well.
+In addition to those specific to the Dutch, many general points of European etiquette apply to the Dutch as well, as the Dutch generally view themselves as "taking the lead" in Europe but also part of it and the wider world as a whole.

 The people

 The author Colleen Geske stated in her book Stuff Dutch People Like that "Dutch people consider the English or American forms of politeness a sign of weakness, and reeking of insincerity and hypocrisy.
 These are two traits Dutch people despise".

 Research for Dutch world service radio concluded that just over half of the Dutch people living abroad consider their compatriots at home less well-mannered than other nationalities.
 In particular, waiters, teenagers and shop staff score badly.
 Some 55% of Dutch expats think the Dutch have become ruder since they left the country.